NicoleHeather/CPSC-481---Group-3---Tut-3/README.md

 - Week view (next and previous week)
 - Editing trip start date
 - Adding custom events
+- Clicking on an event opens event details with Edit and Delete buttons

 ### Not Implemented:
 - N/A